skip-mev/skip-go-example/README.md

 npm install
 ```

-An API key is reccomended but not required to run this example.
+An API key is recommended but not required to run this example.
 Learn more how to [request API keys](https://docs.skip.build/go/general/api-keys).

 To add you API key populate the `.env` file with the following variables: